1972 England rugby union tour of South Africa

 This first tour undertaken by England to South Africa was organised with a demanding schedule, although with only one Test Match.
 Within two weeks and three days, seven matches were to be played, the first four at sea level, and the final three, including the Test Match, at the altitude in the highveld with only two days to acclimatise before a demanding fixture against Northern Transvaal.
 From the outset, under captain John Pullin and the management of Alec Lewis and John Elders, there was a buoyant and optimistic spirit in the squad, as if they were determined to erase the memories of the last few seasons of undistinguished English performances.

+Apartheid backdrop and controversy

+The tour took place against the backdrop of widespread condemnation of the apartheid regime.
+Under pressure from other African nations, the International Olympic Committee had excluded South Africa from competing in the Summer Games since 1964, and there had also been protests against visiting sporting teams from South Africa.

+In 1971, an international cricket boycott was instituted against South Africa to voice global disapproval of their selection policies and apartheid in general.
+South Africa subsequently became a world sporting pariah, and were excluded from the Olympics, the FIFA World Cup, test cricket, and a host of other sports.

+There were protests against the 1972 England rugby tour, including a blockade of their hotel to try to prevent them leaving, in which 14 people were arrested.